-9. Introduction to Philosophy.-A survey of the chief problems with which philosophy is concerned and of the historical development of philosophy to recent times.
-Elective for Juniors.

-10. CONTEMPORARY PHILOSOPHY.-A study of the persistent problems of philosophy from the standpoints of the leading modern schools of philosophical thought.
-Elective for Juniors.
-(See note to Philosophy 16).
+9, 10.
+Introduction to Philosophy.-A survey of the historical development of philosophy to recent times and of the chief problems with which philosophy is concerned; a study of some of the persistent problems of philosophy from the standpoints of the leading modern schools of philosophical thought.